Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: Abstract

 \section{Abstract}

-In this paper, we investigate the well-posedness theory of compressible jet flows for two dimensional steady Euler system with non-zero vorticity.
-One of the key observations is that the stream function formulation for two dimensional compressible steady Euler system with non-zero vorticity enjoys a variational structure, so that the jet problem can be reformulated as a domain variation problem.
-This allows us to adapt the framework developed by Alt, Caffarelli and Friedman for the one-phase free boundary problems to obtain the existence and uniqueness of smooth solutions to the subsonic jet problem with non-zero vorticity.
-We also show that there is a critical mass flux, such that as long as the incoming mass flux does not exceed the critical value, the well-posedness theory holds true.
+In this paper, we proved the well-posedness theory of compressible subsonic jet flows for {two-dimensional} steady Euler system with {\it general} incoming horizontal velocity {as long as the flux is larger than a critical value}.
+One of the key observations is that the stream function formulation for {two-dimensional} compressible steady Euler system enjoys a variational structure even when the flows have nontrivial vorticity, so that the jet problem can be reformulated as a domain variation problem. {This variational structure helps to adapt} the framework developed by Alt, Caffarelli, and Friedman to study {the jet problem, which is a Bernoulli type free boundary problem.
+A major technical point to analyze the jet flows} is that the inhomogeneous terms in the rescaled equation near the free boundary are always small, even when the vorticity of the flows is big.